ISR Fellowships and Awards are managed by different Centers within the Institute, and have different eligibility, applications, and deadlines.

 Be sure to see awards offered by the Center for Political Studies, ICPSR Summer Program, Population Studies Center, and Research Center for Group Dynamics at the bottom of this page.

-Supports graduate students to examine patterns and changes in the lifestyles and values of American youth and young adults, working with faculty and staff of and using data from, the Monitoring the Future (MTF) project, and using data from MTF.
+Supports graduate students to examine patterns and changes in the lifestyles and values of American youth and young adults, using data from the Monitoring the Future (MTF) project.

 Supports graduate students who are conducting research dealing with quality of life and psychological well-being.